tikv/community/GOVERNANCE.md

 - Demonstrate a deep and comprehensive understanding of TiKV's codebase, technical goals, and directions
 - Handle complex problems in the code implementation process

-A new Maintainer must be self-nominated or nominated by an existing Maintainer by updating [TiKV Maintainers](https://github.com/tikv/tikv/blob/master/MAINTAINERS.md#the-tikv-maintainers).
+A new Maintainer nominated by an existing Maintainer by updating [TiKV Maintainers](https://github.com/tikv/tikv/blob/master/MAINTAINERS.md#the-tikv-maintainers).
 This triggers a voting process that requires supermajority votes from the current Maintainers.

 If a Maintainer is no longer interested or cannot perform the Maintainer duties listed above, they should volunteer to be moved to emeritus status.
 In extreme cases this can also occur by a vote of the maintainers per the voting process below.